kb1dds/pysheaf/README.rst

 Full documentation for PySheaf is at `<http://kb1dds.github.io/pysheaf/>`_

 You might also think the best strategy is to look at some example code!
-There is another repo containing several examples in Jupyter notebooks: `<https://donnadietz.com/pysheaf.html>`_
+There are several examples in Jupyter notebooks here: `<https://donnadietz.com/pysheaf.html>`_

 Download:
 ---------